Document Type : Research Paper

 Authors

-1 Professor of Arab Language and Literature, Azarbaijan Shahid Madani University
+1 Professor of Arabic Language and Literature, Arabic literature group, Faculty of Literature and Humanities, Azarbaijan Shahid Madani University, Tabriz, Iran.

 2 Postdoctoral Researcher of Arabic Language and Literature, Azarbaijan Shahid Madani University, Tabriz, Iran.